andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-10. Trust is built through shared conversations, evening drinks and coffee breaks.
-Working relationships are formed slowly and last a long time.
-I deeply understand you, we spend time together, I know those who trust you well.
-I trust you.
+10. Trust is built through sharing meals, evening drinks, and visits at the coffee machine.
+Work relationships build up slowly over the long term.
+I've seen who you are at a deep level, I've shared personal time with you, I know others well who trust you, I trust you.
 ```
 Choose the option
 - Never